blessonj/reimagined-fiesta/installation/readme.md

-# Getting started with SQL 2019 big data cluster in Azure AKS cluster
+# Getting started with SQL 2019 big data cluster in Azure

 ## What is SQL 2019 big data cluster?